If you are reading this then you have come to the right place! I am going to share with you 17 tips to help a toddler with a speech delay.

 Cause and effect books do exist as physical books!
 These are usually “lift the flap” books or “pop-up” books.

 If the book you are reading is a repetitive book such as the classic “Brown Bear Brown Bear” by Bill Martin/Eric Carle and your child has heard it several times, pause to see if your child will fill in the blanks.

-Tip Number 16: Ask Questions (but not too many)
+16. Ask Questions (but not too many)

 Ask simple questions such as “where is the ball?” (assuming the child can see it) or “what is on your foot?”
 This will help with a child’s understanding of language and reinforces vocabulary words.

-Tip 17: Use Routines, Songs and Finger Plays
+17. Use Routines, Songs and Finger Plays

-My children loved the “fall down” routine we made up.
+My children loved the “fall down” routine we made up when they were around 2 years old.
 I would have them sit on my lap and move my legs up and down while saying “bump, bump, bump”, then I would pause and say “uh oh you fell down” and slightly open my legs allowing them to “fall” (while still holding my child of course).
 This always ended up in laughter and them telling me they wanted more of this activity.

-A song that my daughter was fascinated with that we turned into a routine was “row row row your boat”.
-I would have her sit facing me holding my hands.
+A song that my daughter was fascinated with that we turned into a routine was “Row Row Row Your Boat”.
+She sat facing me holding my hands.
 I would gently pull her back and forth towards me while singing.
 At the end when we got to “life is but a dream” I would slowly let go so that she would end up laying down.
 She thought it was the greatest thing ever!